rcman/rcman/README.md

-# Grok and Super Grok Generated Code
+# Grok and Super Grok Generated Code in C and C++ with SDL2
 <br>
 <br>